bjgKA3qtFBEp5E/hasher/README.md

 ### Backend versions

-The argument `--version` only prints Hasher version and name of backend that was built in.
+The argument `--version` only prints hasher version and name of backend that was built in.
 It would be useful if backends are able to specify their versions which would also be included in the output from `hasher --version`.

 ### libsodium auto find